12 Conditions Which Can Cause Sleep Problems

 Unfortunately, millions of individuals cannot obtain proper nightly rest.
 Not only can this lead to tiredness and lethargy throughout the day, but a chronic lack of sleep may cause more severe issues such as high blood pressure, diabetes, a weakened immune system, and even heart disease.

-While obstructive sleep apnoea (OSA) is a severe medical condition which requires professional intervention, it is just as important to mention that there can be many other reasons why individuals are incapable of sleeping.
-Let us look at nine conditions that can play essential roles in appreciating the big picture.
+While Obstructive Sleep Apnoea (OSA) is a severe medical condition which requires professional intervention, it is just as important to mention that there can be many other reasons why individuals are incapable of sleeping.

 Although allergies are standard, their impact on sleeping can be significant.
 Some individuals are susceptible to airborne particles, including pollen, dust, mould, and certain chemicals.
 Such substances can cause issues, including itchy eyes, a runny nose, and a scratchy throat.
 Thus, it is often difficult to enjoy a restful evening because they are more prone to wake up.